We want YOU to write for Democracy in Africa

 This platform exists to share news and analysis about all aspects of African politics and nothing gives us more pleasure than publishing a new author.

-We are particularly keen to receive pieces based on fieldwork, recent events and from people living in Africa.
+We are particularly keen to receive pieces based on in-country research, recent events and from people living in Africa.

-Good topics include elections, corruption, human rights abuses, unsung heroes, popular culture, democratic institutions, political identities, the media, commodities, and important stories that have been missed by the mainstream press.
+Desired topics include; elections, corruption, human rights abuses, unsung heroes, popular culture, democratic institutions, political identities, the media, commodities, and important stories that have been missed by the mainstream press.

-Please not that we are a voluntary enterprise with no income, so we are not able to pay for pieces.
+Please note that we are a voluntary enterprise with no income, so we are not able to pay for pieces published on DiA only.